-OUR BUSINESS COULD BE ADVERSELY AFFECTED IF WE ARE NOT SUCCESSFUL IN MIGRATING OUR SILICON WAFER PRODUCTION PROCESSES TO MORE ADVANCED TECHNOLOGIES.
+OUR PRODUCTS WOULD NOT BE COMPETITIVE IF WE ARE UNSUCCESSFUL IN MIGRATING OUR SILICON WAFER MANUFACTURING PROCESS TO MORE ADVANCED TECHNOLOGIES.

-Our future success will depend in part on our ability to maintain and enhance our wafer manufacturing process technology.
-We anticipate in the future migrating to more advanced wafer manufacturing process technologies using larger wafer sizes and smaller device geometries.
+In order to develop new products and maintain the competitiveness of existing products, we will need to migrate to more advanced wafer manufacturing process technologies which utilize larger wafer sizes and smaller device geometries.
 We may also utilize additional foundries.
-Since we depend upon our foundries to provide their facilities and support for our process technology development, we may experience delays in the availability of advanced wafer manufacturing process technologies at existing or new wafer fabrication facilities.
-As a result, volume production of our E(2)CMOS-Registered Trademark- process technology at the new fabs of Seiko Epson, the UMC Group or another foundry may not be achieved.
+Since we depend upon foundries to provide their facilities and support for our process technology development, we may experience delays in the availability of advanced wafer manufacturing process technologies at existing or new wafer fabrication facilities.
+As a result, volume production of our advanced E(2)CMOS-Registered Trademark- process technologies at the new fabs of Seiko Epson, the UMC Group or future foundries may not be achieved.
 This could have an adverse effect on our operating results.

-IF WE ARE NOT SUCCESSFUL IN DEFINING, DEVELOPING OR SELLING NEW PRODUCTS, OUR FINANCIAL PERFORMANCE WILL BE ADVERSELY AFFECTED.
+WE MAY BE UNSUCCESSFUL IN DEFINING, DEVELOPING OR SELLING NEW PRODUCTS REQUIRED TO MAINTAIN OR GROW OUR BUSINESS.